 2. Stop for coffee at Doi Chaang.
 Drink locally!

-If you start your day in Chiang Rai, there is a Doi Chaang coffee shop near 75th Anniversary Flag and Lamp Park that opens at 7am.
+If you start your day in Doi Chaang coffee shop near 75th Anniversary Flag and Lamp Park that opens at 7am.
 This is great place to stop for local coffee before you hit the temple.

 As a bonus, the coffee is grown in the mountains around Chiang Rai and Wat Rong Khun.
 Double bonus, they also offer breakfast (but not for vegans).